jorgedb98/SBI/README.md

 ```
 '-m','--max_iter'
 ```
-The option max_iter specifies the number of maximal iterations to go over the input files to build the model so the program will not run indefinitely when infinte structures are built or if no new chains can be added to the model.
+The option max_iter specifies the number of maximal iterations to go over the input files to build the model so the program will not run indefinitely when infinite structures are built or if no new chains can be added to the model.
 The default value is set to 100, thus, when provided a high number of files the program might exit before the structure is finished.

 __Protien-Protein / Protein-Nucleic Acid discrimination__
 ```
 '-wt','--no_template'
 ```

-This option allows the program to differenciate between protein-protein interactions and protein-nucleic acid interaction.
+This option allows the program to differentiate between protein-protein interactions and protein-nucleic acid interaction.
 By default, its values is set to 'nt', this means there is no nucleic acid template, thus the program will run under assumption of protein-protein interaction.
 However, if it is set to 'wt', then the program will run for protein-nucleic acid, yet the user should provide the template for the nucleic acid.

 __Nuc templae__